groonga/groonga/doc/source/reference/commands/schema.rst

 ..
 COLUMN_INDEX|WITH_POSITION \
 ..
 Memos content

-Here is an example of ``schema`` command against this example schema:
+Here is an output of ``schema`` command against this example schema:

 .. groonga-command
 .. include:: ../../example/reference/commands/schema/output.log